 Why are Traditional ERPs not able to serve Manufacturing Needs

 Manufacturing Execution System or Manufacturing ERP or Manufacturing Operations Management is a system that is entirely focused on manufacturing.
 It takes care of various departments in manufacturing like Inventory Management, Live Production Tracking, Planning, Maintenance, Quality Management.
-These functions are available in traditional ERP but are not able to fulfil Manufacturer’s need because:
+These functions are available in traditional ERP but are not able to fulfil Manufacturer’s need.
+Lets understand in points about our discussion of Traditional ERPs vs Manufacturing ERPs.

 - Traditional ERPs lack depth.
 They are superficial in their offering.
 They are good at capturing the RW and FG as far as material management is concerned.
 However, they fail to capture or indicate the WIP material.
 Thereby decision makers are often in the dark in which stage the orders are